Malaysian PM sends off aid ship bound for Muslim Rohingyas in Myanmar

 The ship is expected to arrive in Yangon on Feb.
 9 where it will unload 500 tonnes of supplies, organisers said.

-It will then embark on a three-day journey to Teknaf port in Bangladesh.
+The ship is set to embark on a three-day journey to Teknaf, Bangladesh.

+On Friday Malaysia's Ministry of Foreign Affairs announced that the Bangladeshi government had denied the flotilla access to its port - however later that evening it confirmed that the matter had been resolved.

 'POLITICAL AGENDA'